About Queen’s Events Calendar

 - Always include contact information for the event.
 A name and email address is required.

-- Regardless of what name is listed as the contact, the event is still associated with your NetID in the system, and you can be held responsible for any inappropriate content.
+- Regardless of who is listed as the contact, the event is still associated with your NetID in the system, and you can be held responsible for any inappropriate content.

-Once you’ve posted your event, you can use the share buttons to promote it through a Twitter or Facebook account, or to share by email.
+Once you have posted your event, you can use the share buttons to promote it through a Twitter or Facebook account, or to share by email.